mclaibourn/lpps-5360-f22/content/static/syllabus.md

 To facilitate understanding and discussion we’ll all contribute to collaborative annotation and commenting on the reading using Perusall by noon Tuesday.
 I will review these ahead of class to help organize our discussion.

 We have reading assigned on eleven out of fourteen weeks (excluding week 1).
 Contributing annotations to readings for at least **eight** weeks is necessary for full credit.
 Make at least four full contributions for a given week’s reading.
+Reading annotations should be submitted by 2pm on the day of class.

 A full contribution will go beyond agreeing with a point or asking a question.
 It will engage a point, connect it to other ideas we might learn from, amend it to suggest a more limited or wider scope, note conditions under which it is more or less relevant, ponder how it might inform your project or other work of which you are aware, ask a question and provide an initial answer.
 If others have already commented on a passage and you want to address and elaborate on the initial comment (beyond basic agreement), you should.
 Think about the kinds of things you might raise in a discussion and bring them up in the annotations.